-If this happens, you get very exhausted the very first part of the day and offers you unproductive moment in the school.
-As a great teacher, you just can’t afford to be late again if just in case you’ve just missed being on your class on the dot once.
+If this happens, you get very exhausted the very first part of the day which offers you an unproductive moment in school.
+As a great teacher, you just can’t afford to be late again if just in case you’ve just missed being in your class on the dot once.

 Grab this tip seriously lead a very productive life as a teacher and radiate it to your students.